discordjs/guide/guide/creating-your-bot/commands-with-user-input.md

 }
 ```

-<p class="tip">If you're wondering what `message.reply()` does, it's just a shortcut for `message.channel.send()` which also prepends a mention of the person who sent the message, unless used in a DM.
+<p class="tip">If you're wondering what `message.reply()` does, it's just an alternative for `message.channel.send()` which also prepends a mention of the person who sent the message, unless used in a DM.
 It can be very useful for providing feedback!</p>

 Since `message.mentions.users` is a Collection, it has a `.size` property.
 If no users are mentions, it'll return 0 (which is a `falsy` value), meaning we can do `if (!value)` to check if it's falsy.